Thank you for reading our post, please rate this article at the end.

 Best Bass Fishing Methods

 - Reuse your damaged worms!
-When fishing in shallow water, bass fish will see your old chewed-up worms as an injured, easy meal!
+Bass fish will see

 - Bass fish can be lazy, opportunistic foragers, so try using baits that crawl slowly along the bottom of the water, such as nightcrawlers or crayfish and shad-style baits.

 - Bass always swim with the current, so to be in the ideal position to catch your bass -fish facing the wind!
 It may affect the distance of your casts, but it’s worth the sacrifice.
-The fish will see your bait before it sees your boat and the wind will carry away any noise that might scare off close-by bass.
+The fish will see your bait before it sees your boat, and the wind will carry away any noise that might scare off close-by bass.

 - Another good tip is to check your livewell water.
 Bass are known to spit up whatever they are currently feeding on.
 This will give you an indication of what kind of color lure to cast that day.